forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 Sol turns to Juno and answers, "Well, you two talk.
 I'm simply the one who got you both here.
 You guys need to figure out your issues via conversation.
 I've got a few potential ways for you guys to do it if you need help though…"

-@the-void-phantasmic language
+@the-void-phantasmic group

 Juno pouted, giving Sol an expression that said do I have to?
 They glanced at Apollon again, then pursed their lips and looked down.
 They stayed silent for a long time, thinking about what to say.
-They were getting kind of antsy with the silence, but they didn’t want to say something wrong.
+They were getting kind of antsy with the silence, but they didn’t want to say something right.
 Finally, they took a deep breath, then sighed, jerking their head to the side for a moment before speaking.

 @Morals-are-for-mortals language